ThomasWork4/Wiley_Training/wiley/README.md

 ------------------------------
 - This package contains implementations for the different types of control structures inside Scala

-[ControlStructures.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/controlStructures/ControlStructures.scala) - This program demonstrates the syntax for if statements and how they can be used in Scala.
+[ControlStructures.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/controlStructures/ControlStructures.scala) - This program demonstrates the syntax for if statements and how they can be used in Scala.<br />
 [ForLoops.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/controlStructures/ForLoops.scala) - This program demonstrates the syntax for for loops and how they can be used to control collections of data.
-Most of these examples cover ranges, however this is expanded upon in other packages.
+Most of these examples cover ranges, however this is expanded upon in other packages.<br />
-[LoopsContinuous.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/controlStructures/LoopsContinuous.scala) - This program explores the usability of infinite loops, although this is not often implemented without a termimation criteria.
+[LoopsContinuous.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/controlStructures/LoopsContinuous.scala) - This program explores the usability of infinite loops, although this is not often implemented without a termimation criteria. <br />
 [WhileLoops.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/controlStructures/WhileLoops.scala) - This program demostrates the syntax for while loop and how they are fairly similar to for loops but only stop when a particular criteria is met.

 fieldOveriding